 There is something so comforting about a lunch or dinner at a classic Parisian bistro.
-Paris is filled with unique cuisines from around the world which I love to balance with a good steak frites dinner, roast chicken, and French onion soup, especially in the winter.
-I am always looking for hidden gems and favorite spots for the iconic French bistro.
-These can be great date night romantic spots, solo dinners, or meals with friends.
-Below are my top five Paris bistros along with a few honorable mentions because it was hard to narrow it down.
+Paris is filled with unique cuisines worldwide, which I love to balance with a good steak frites dinner, roast chicken, and French onion soup, especially in the winter.
+I always seek hidden gems and favorite spots for the iconic French bistro.
+These can be excellent date night romantic spots, solo dinners, or meals with friends.
+Below are my top five Paris bistros, along with a few honorable mentions, because it was hard to narrow it down.

-If you have an outdoor table, you can see a tiny portion of the top of the Eiffel Tower which is a romantic spot to enjoy Paris from the terrace.
+If you have an outdoor table, you can see a tiny portion of the top of the Eiffel Tower, which is a romantic spot to enjoy Paris from the terrace.
 The staff is happy to recommend pairings from the wine list.
-Take a stroll to the Champs de Mars after to see the Eiffel Tower sparkle.
+Stroll to the Champs de Mars to see the Eiffel Tower sparkle.

 You can book reservations in advance.

-Chez Georges is a traditional French bistro I have passed many times and had an apartment close by and never went into it until recently as a recommendation from our wedding photographer.
+Chez Georges is a traditional French bistro I have passed many times and had an apartment close by, and never went into it until recently as a recommendation from our wedding photographer.
 The restaurant is on Rue du Mail in the second arrondissement in the heart of Paris.
-I tried to get a reservation while I was in Paris a few years ago and they were fully booked so I highly recommend booking in advance directly with them here.
-They are open Monday for lunch from 12-2 and dinner service is from 7-10:30.
-They are closed Saturday and Sunday so if you are looking for a perfect place for date night, book a Friday.
-I dined here solo and they were very kind to put me facing out with a great view to people watch.
-You will find classic dishes such as escargot and foie gras on the menu.
+I tried to get a reservation while I was in Paris a few years ago, and they were fully booked, so I highly recommend booking in advance directly with them here.
+They are open Monday for lunch from 12-2, and dinner service is from 7-10:30.
+They are closed Saturday and Sunday, so if you are looking for a perfect place for date night, book a Friday.
+I dined here solo, and they were very kind to put me facing out with a great view to people-watch.
+Classic dishes such as escargot and foie gras are on the menu.

 The restaurant is known for its elaborate wine menu.
-I happened to be dining next to a couple who specifically came to try the restaurant based on the wine list.
+I was dining next to a couple who specifically came to try the restaurant based on the wine list.
 It would make a great solo dining experience for the people watching or a date night spot.
-They do have a dining room that sits a party of 12 if you have a larger group you can inquire on their website.
+They do have a dining room that sits a party of 12 if you have a larger group, you can inquire on their website.

 They have recently added a Bouillon in Pigalle if you are looking to explore Montmartre at the same time.

-Other favorites include Chez Savy which is very close to the Dior museum.
+Other favorites include Chez Savy, which is very close to the Dior museum.
 They have lunch and dinner service with friendly staff and classic French traditional styles on their menu.
-There are also a few terrace spots to snag if you are looking for outdoor dining.
+There are also a few terrace spots to snag if you want outdoor dining.

-I also love Chez André which is a classic and cozy old-fashioned bistro with French staples such as duck confit and sole meunière.
-The spot has been around for almost 100 years and holds that classic Parisian charm.
+I also love Chez André, which is a classic and cozy old-fashioned bistro with French staples such as duck confit and sole meunière.
+The spot has existed for almost 100 years and holds that traditional Parisian charm.

 I would love to know your favorite spots too!
-Please comment below and share yours with me and the EDP community.
+Please comment below and share yours with the EDP community and me.